Scratch Acid: Later projects and reunions

 Brett Bradford went on to form Colorado punk band Great Caesar's Ghost, who disbanded in 1993.
 He also formed Sangre De Toro and played with Areola 51.
 Washam went on to perform with many other bands, including the Big Boys, Ministry, Helios Creed, the Didjits, Lard, and Tad.
 In 1987, Sims and Washam joined Steve Albini in the band Rapeman, which disbanded just before Sims reunited with Yow in 1989 to form the Jesus Lizard.

 All of the original members of the band appeared at Emo's nightclub in Austin on September 2, 2006, and at the Touch and Go 25th anniversary celebration in Chicago, Illinois on September 9, 2006.
 They played their third and final show of the brief reunion at Seattle's Showbox Theater on Saturday, September 16, playing 20 songs from their 28-song (recorded) oeuvre before leaving the stage.

 The band reunited for their first UK show since 1987 at the second British All Tomorrow's Parties music festival March 9 through 11, 2012, curated by Neutral Milk Hotel's Jeff Mangum.
 David Wm.
-Sims also announced in his blog that the band will play some dates in November and December in the US "and possibly in Europe".
+Sims also announced in his blog that the band would play dates in November and December in the US "and possibly in Europe".
 On August 31, David Yow released the complete list of tour dates on his Facebook page.